theYGE/connectome_innolab/examples/preprocessUKB/README.md

 # connectome_innolab_preprocess_ukb_complete
-This script preprocesses UK Biobank (UKB) resting-state functional magnetic resonance imaging (fMRI) data and creates a connectivity matrix using the Nilearn and Nipype libraries.
+This script preprocesses large resting-state functional magnetic resonance imaging (fMRI) data and creates a connectivity matrix using the Nilearn and Nipype libraries.
 The following instructions will help you use this script.
 ## Requirements
 * Python 3.7 or higher
 * Nilearn>=0.9.2